 Add the granulated sugar and beat on medium for 2 minutes or so.

-Add the pumpkin puree and lemon juice and mix on medium-low.
+4. Add the pumpkin puree and lemon juice and mix on medium-low.
 The mixture will look a bit curdled.
-That's ok.
+It’s supposed to look this way at this stage.

-Add the dry ingredients to the bowl and mix on low until combined.
+6. Add the dry ingredients to the pumpkin puree, butter, sugar, egg mixture, and mix until combined.

-Cover the mold with buttered aluminum foil.
-Then secure the foil with kitchen twine.
+8. Cover the mold with buttered aluminum foil.
+Then, secure the foil with kitchen twine.

-Place a lid on the pot.
-Bring the water to a simmer.
-You'll want to check it periodically because you don't want the water to boil.
-It's not a big deal if it boils sometimes, just turn the heat down a bit.
+10. Place a lid on the pot and bring the water to a simmer at medium heat.
+Once the water begins to simmer, turn it down to medium low.
+You’ll want to check the pot periodically because you don’t want the water to boil.
+It’s not a big deal if it boils sometimes, just turn the heat down a bit.

-After 1 ½ hours, using pot holders, carefully remove the mold from the pot of steaming water.
+11. After about 1 1/2 hours, using pot holders, carefully remove the mold from the pot of steaming water.
 Then, cut the twine.

-Let the pudding cool completely.
-Then turn it upside down on a serving dish and gently shake it while lifting off the mold.
+13. Let the steamed pudding cool completely in the pudding mold.
+Then, turn it upside down on a serving dish and gently shake it while lifting off the mold.
 I take it to the table to serve.
 I leave it unadorned.
-You could dust it with a little powdered sugar to give it a more finished look.

-If you would like to buy a pudding mold, here's a link to a brand that's similar to what I have.
-It comes with a lid, but I prefer to use foil and twine because it's easier to remove.
+Here’s a link to a brand that’s similar to the mold I have.
+It comes with a lid, but I prefer to use foil and twine because it’s easier to remove.

 Pumpkin Steamed Pudding